- <div style="background-image:url(/live/image/gid/8/width/1600/height/300/crop/1/29975_header-aerialjpg.rev.1450460033.jpg)"/>

 Assistant Professor of Education

-The Education Department at Lake Forest College seeks a candidate for a tenure-track appointment in a highly successful, rigorous liberal-arts teacher licensure program in elementary education.
-The successful candidate will also support licensure programs at all grade levels.
-Responsibilities will include teaching a wide variety of courses in areas such as elementary teaching methods, elementary literacy, and educational foundations.
-Other responsibilities will include portfolio assessment and supervision of student teaching and pre-student teaching practicum placements in a variety of clinical settings.
+The Education Department at Lake Forest College seeks a candidate with a secondary education background for a tenure-track appointment in a highly successful, rigorous liberal-arts teacher licensure program, starting in fall 2019.
+The successful candidate will also provide support to all of the department’s licensure programs, K-12, elementary, middle-school, and secondary education at both the undergraduate and graduate levels.
+Responsibilities will include teaching a wide variety of course offerings in areas such as: secondary teaching methods (both general and discipline-specific), middle level and disciplinary literacy, educational foundations, and research methods.
+Other responsibilities will include portfolio assessment and clinical supervision of student teaching and pre-student teaching practicum placements in a variety of clinical settings.

 A highly selective liberal arts college located on Chicago’s North Shore, Lake Forest College enrolls approximately 1,600 students from more than 40 states and from more than 70 countries.
 At Lake Forest College, the quality of a faculty member’s teaching is the most important criterion for evaluation.
 The College also expects peer-reviewed publications and active participation in the College community.
 Lake Forest College embraces diversity and encourages applications from women, members of historically underrepresented groups, veterans, and individuals with disabilities.

-Applicants should send a letter of application and current vita to firstname.lastname@example.org.
-In addition, please arrange for three letters of recommendation that speak to the candidate’s qualifications, including direct observation of teaching excellence, to be sent to this e-mail address.
-Reference letters must be submitted directly by the referring parties and not come from the candidate.
-Materials should be addressed to Dr. Rachel G. Ragland, Search Committee Chair.
-Deadline for applications is November 1, 2016.
+Applicants should send a letter of application and current vita to email@example.com.
+In addition, please arrange for three letters of recommendation that speak to the candidate’s qualifications, including teaching effectiveness and research agenda.
+Reference letters must be submitted directly by the referring parties to the e-mail address above and not come from the candidate.
+Materials should be addressed to Dr. Desmond I. Odugu, Search Committee Chair.
+Deadline for applications is October 1, 2018.